 - Freshly ground black pepper is an essential finishing touch and helps bring together the beautiful depth of flavors.
 Try not to use pre-ground black pepper, unless you’ve ground it yourself…fresh..preferably minutes ago.
 Heh.
 You get my point.

-Since chicken karahi is dry, it goes incredibly well with Tandoori naan, roti, or other bread.
+Typically, curries with lots of gravy go well with both rice and roti, and curries with minimal gravy go well with roti.
+Since chicken karahi is a ‘dry’ curry, it goes incredibly well with Tandoori naan, roti, or other bread.

 More chicken curry recipes you may like: